 KPI 1: REALISATION OF THE SI BASE UNITS Indicator title Realisation of the SI base units Definition Realisation of the 6 base units; 2 primary base units (Length and temperature) and 4 secondary base units (Mass, Time, Candela and Ampere).
-Source of data Plans for the development and/or realisation of the SI, quarterly progress reports on the 6 base units Method of calculation / Assessment Simple count Means of verification Plans and reports Assumptions Equivalence to international standards, Implementation of the Revised International System of Units (SI) Disaggregation None Spatial transformation Not applicable Calculation type Non-cumulative Reporting cycle Quarterly Desired performance The South African measurement units need to be equivalent internationally Indicator responsibility Physical Electrical Metrology division
+Source of data Plans for the development and/or rRealisation of the 6 base SI units; mass, time, length, tempera- ture, candela and ampere.
+Phase in new primary methods as they become available Method of calculation / Assessment Simple count Means of verification Plans and reports Assumptions Equivalence to international standards, Imple- mentation of the Revised International System of Units (SI) Disaggregation None Spatial transformation Not applicable Calculation type Non-cumulative Reporting cycle Quarterly Desired performance The South African measurement units need to be equivalent internationally Indicator responsibility Physical Electrical Metrology division

-KPI 2: NEW AND IMPROVED NMS AND REFERE NCE MATERIALS AND REFERNCE METHODS Indicator title (Output) New and improved NMS and reference materials and reference methods Definition The number of new and improved NMS, reference methods and reference materials developed.
+KPI 2: NEW AND IMPROVED NMS AND REF ERENCE MATERIALS AND REFERNCE METHODS Indicator title (Output) New and improved NMS and reference materials and reference methods Definition The number of new and improved NMS, refer- ence methods and reference materials de- veloped.
 NMISA will develop and/or improve National Measurement Standards (NMS) Source of data New NMS, improved NMS and/or procedure/ method validation report; reference materials, measurements register and validation report/ procedure Method of calculation / Assessment Simple count Means of verification Verification/Validation report, procedures, NMI report, measurement register Assumptions Implementation of the Revised International System of Units (SI) including NMISA adhering to legislative requirements Disaggregation None Spatial transformation Not applicable Calculation type Cumulative year end Reporting cycle Quarterly.
 Desired performance Does not necessarily increase from year to year.
 This indicator is in response to periodic industry requirements for CRMs and reference methods to be developed and for NMS to be improved Indicator responsibility Technical divisions

-KPI 3: NUMBER OF MEMEBERSHIPS MAINTAINED
+KPI 3: NUMBER OF MEMEBERSHIPS MAINTAIN ED

 Indicator title (Output) Number of memberships maintained

 Short definition Maintain membership of, and active participation in the CIPM and its consultative committees.
 The work done in the related committees feeds into the CIPM MRA.

 Source/collection of data Membership of the Committees and CIPM as listed in the BIPM website; appointment and invitation to the measurement treaties for participation and/or country reports.

 Method of calculation Simple count

 Means of verification Confirmation of NMISA's membership as listed in the BIPM website.

 Assumptions Membership of the 10 CCs and Participation in the CIPM and link to the international system of units.

 Disaggregation None

 Spatial transformation Not applicable

 Calculation type Non-cumulative

 Reporting cycle Quarterly

 Desired performance Active participation in international committees to ensure NMISA's adherence to international standards and impact policy decisions.

 Indicator responsibility RIID

 KPI 4: NUMBER OF ILCS AND PTS ORGANISED AND COMPLETED Indicator title (Output) Number of ILCs and PTS organised Short definition Interlaboratory comparisons (ILCs) or Proficiency Testing Scheme (PTS) Initiated and administered by NMISA.
 To ensure NMISA is comparable with other NMIs and to assist SADC NMIs to obtain equivalence with South Africa inter-regional trade.
-To assist National and Regional laboratories in providing confidence in their measurement capabilities.
+To assist National and Regional laborato- ries in providing confidence in their measure- ment capabilities.
 The ILCs and PTS can run over several financial years.
 Source/collection of data Project plans, progress reports and/or final reports (draft A, B and final report).
 Method of calculation Simple count Means of verification Submission of Project plans, progress reports and/or draft A, B and final reports.
 Assumptions Accuracy and confidence in measurement results for South Africa and the Region.
 Disaggregation None Spatial transformation Detailed plans and reports Type of indicator Output Calculation type Cumulative New indicator Yes Reporting cycle Quarterly Desired performance To build capability in identified parameters.
 Indicator responsibility Technical divisions